b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 &nbsp;

 I also found a few checklists ([1](https://www.churchofjesuschrist.org/study/friend/2010/05/modesty-checklist?lang=eng), [2](https://www.churchofjesuschrist.org/study/friend/2012/04/remembering-modesty?lang=eng)) to go through, both featured in the *Friend* magazine, targeted towards children under 10 years old.
-Gotta get 'em early, because if literal children didn't have those, they might not develop an unhealthy sense of [[Scrupulosity|scrupulosity]].
+Gotta get 'em early, because if literal children didn't have those checklists, they might not develop an unhealthy sense of [[Scrupulosity|scrupulosity]].

 Also observe the release month for each of those quotes: June, June, August, June, & June.
 This doesn't justify breaking out your tinfoil hat, but is modesty only relevant in summer months?
 Why would people need to be reminded of modesty at this time of year?
 It's *hot* outside?
+You'd like to wear less cumbersome clothes in hot weather?
 Well, it's hotter down in hell, so get your heathen shoulders covered with a homely bolero jacket.
 Find long-sleeved swimwear.
 That'll help you fit right in with your peers.
 You won't be the subject of any judgment or scrutiny for dressing like you're scared of bare skin, nope

 &nbsp;